 We entered a local hypermarché in the suburbs of Annecy and went to the Easter section.
 We had to investigate before accusing those cute little bunnies and verify our theory.

 Amidst the enormous quantity of chocolate in various forms, there were only three types of chocolate bells.
-The bunnies were the most prevalent, followed by hens and, for obvious reasons, many sorts of eggs of different sizes and chocolate: dark, milk and white.
+The bunnies were the most prevalent, followed by hens and, for obvious reasons, many eggs of different sizes and chocolate: dark, milk and white.

 While in Alsace and the département of Moselle in Lorraine, the bunny (or hare) is part of the Easter tradition, it should not be the same in the rest of France.